Pei-ju/Staytion-Portfolio/README.md

-# Staytion - Hotel Booking Management Dashboard
+# Staytion - Hotel Booking System

-A full-featured hotel management system with frontend-backend separation.
+A full-featured hotel booking system with frontend-backend separation.
 Developed as a team project, this system supports hotel and room management, booking orders, review moderation, and revenue analytics.
 Built with Java Spring Boot for backend APIs and HTML/CSS/JavaScript (Bootstrap) for frontend UI.

 ---